A-Breeze/premierconverter/example_data/README.md

 - Consistent values for the value fields.
 - Relativity that is so close to 1 that the incremental premium is zero.
 - Example of an error row (1)
+- Unwanted data in columns of each row, starting with a cell with value `Total Peril Premium`.
+Occurs on every row except the error row.

 <p align="right"><a href="#top">Back to top</a></p>